-As illustrated by the graphic to the left, as our TSR increased from 2020 to 2022, so to did the CAP to our PEO and our other NEOs.
+As illustrated by the graphic to the left, as our TSR rose and fell from 2020 to 2023, so too did the CAP to our PEO and our other NEOs.
 Indeed, there appears to be a high correlation between CAP and TSR.
 In 2020, the value of a \$100 investment in our common stock actually declined to approximately \$83 over the course of the year, and the CAP to our PEO turned out to be a negative number.
-When our TSR increased over the next two years (2021 and 2022), the CAP showed a similar increase.
+When our TSR increased in 2021 and 2022 and decreased in 2023, the CAP showed similar correlation.